ness-lab/protocols/libraryPrep_Illumina/libraryPrep_protocol.md

 ### Before starting

 This protocol is used for preparing dual-indexed, Illumina-compatible gDNA libraries for whole genome sequencing.
 It doesn't rely on any commercial kits; rather, the protocol uses home-made master mixes for all reactions to minimize costs.
-Master mixes were retrieved from published sources and occasionally subject to minor changes (these will be indicated).
 References will be provided throughout to credit the original publications.

 Briefly, this protocol uses an "on-bead" library preparation (Fisher _et al._ 2011) with "home-brewed" master mixes (Kobs 1997; Meyer and Kircher 2010; Fisher _et al._ 2011) and SPRI beads (Rohland and Reich 2012), and incorporates i5 and i7 Ilummina indices into adapters through PCR (Glenn _et al._ 2016).

 This protocol assumes that you have:

 1. Hydrated all of index-containing forward and reverse PCR primers (described in supplementary file S6 in Glenn _et al._ 2016).
 These are diluted to 5 &#956;M.
 2. Annealed the adapter stubs to form the Y-yoke adapter (Supplementary S7 in Glenn _et al._ 2016).
 These are diluted to 5 &#956;M. This is referred to as the _adaptor mix_ throughout the protocol_
 3. Prepared the SPRI bead solution, which replaces Ampure XP beads for cleaning enzymatic reations (Rohland and Reich 2010; reproduced in supplementary file S8 in Glenn _et al._ 2016).
 Be sure to also prepare a PEG solution lacking the actual SPRI beads (file S8 in Glenn _et al._ 2016), which will be used throughout the protocol.